ericiachan/devops-cicd/README.md

 <br>
 <br>
-## Part III: Exploring Github Marketplace
+## Part III: Exploring GitHub Marketplace
 The [Marketplace](https://github.com/marketplace) is a pandora's box filled with plenty of interesting features.
 For this project, the intention was to include a notification action in the workflow that alerts the user on changes made with each iteration of workflow executed.

 Of the numerous options to select from, a Telegram notification action was the eventual choice.